aifrus/nasr_sql_zips/README.md

 - **MIL_OPS**: Information about military operations, including type and hours of operation.

 ### Military Training Routes (MTR)
-- (No specific tables provided in the example, but typically contains information about designated routes for military training.)
+- (No specific tables are provided in the example, but typically contain information about designated routes for military training.)

 ### Miscellaneous Activity Area (MAA)
 - **MAA_BASE**: Basic information about miscellaneous activity areas, including location and use.